dymmond/databasez/docs/index.md

 Databasez was built for Python 3.8+ and on the top of the newest **SQLAlchemy 2** and gives you simple asyncio support for a range of databases.

+### Special notes

+Saffier couldn't exist without [Databases](https://www.encode.io/databasex/) and the continuous work done by the amazing team behind it.
+For that reason, thank you!

 ## Installation

 ```shell